 - What would need to be done to serve 10 people?

 In practice this means to unconcern yourself with how a process will scale as the business grows before you’ve actually done it.
 Killing something by saying, “this will never scale” is almost always wrong.
 Paul Graham of Y Combinator writes eloquently about this in Do Things that Don’t Scale:

 Another reason founders don’t focus enough on individual customers is that they worry it won’t scale.
 But when founders of larval startups worry about this, I point out that in their current state they have nothing to lose.
 Maybe if they go out of their way to make existing users super happy, they’ll one day have too many to do so much for.
 That would be a great problem to have.

-This advice is especially important for established companies and creators: even though you’re already big, if you’re starting something new start by concerning yourself by making 1 person happy.
+This advice is especially important for established creators and companies: even if you’re already big, start by making 1 person happy.
 Forget the big launch.
-Too often, ideas are killed by big launches.
+Too often, great ideas are killed by big launches.

 Here are two examples, the first from Paul Graham on Google Wave:

 There may even be an inverse correlation between launch magnitude and success.
 The only launches I remember are famous flops like the Segway and Google Wave.
 Wave is a particularly alarming example, because I think it was actually a great idea that was killed partly by its overdone launch.

 Chris Gaines was the alter ego of multi-platinum country recording artist Garth Brooks.
 The fictional rock signer was created in 1999 for Brooks to star in a film called The Lamb.
 A “Greatest Hits of Chris Gaines”-style album was released as a sort of “pre-soundtrack” to the film in order to generate buzz.
 Millions of units were produced and distributed: